openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 **LAMBDA**

 The lambda parameter is part of the LASSO regression used for the modelling of the time-series.
 It is used to generalize the model and thereby improving its predictive power.
 More specifically, it is controlling the weight of each of the parameters, and might result even in the annulation of some of the parameters.
 In practical terms, an initially 3rd order harmonic model, might shrink to a 1st order harmonic, if this provides the best generalized fit.
 Setting lambda to 0 will lead to a regular Ordinary-Least-Square regression, not providing any generalization.
 Instead, a higher value will provide a more generalised model.
 If lambda is set too high, the model will underfit, which also not wanted.
-Since a value of 20 has been found to provide a generally good performance, the sweet spot of neither over- nor underfitting will be around this number.
+Since a value of 20 has been found to provide a generally good performance, the sweet spot of neither over nor underfitting will be around this number.

 **Max iterations**